coderbenny/coderbenny/README.md

 - 👋 Hi, I’m @coderbenny
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently A Software Engineering Student
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me ...